-A good cannoli cream is a wonderful thing, not too sweet, creamy and with just a hint of lemon.
-Over the years I have made many flavors, and varieties of cannoli but I always come back to the classic, time-honored filling.
+Good cannoli cream is a wonderful thing; not too sweet, creamy and with just a hint of lemon.
+Over the years, I have made many flavors and varieties of cannoli but I always come back to the classic, time-honored filling.

-Not only is this filling perfect for cannoli but it also makes a great filling for a cake.
-Now it’s not going to be a fancy, schmancy cake, but it’s going to be a wonderful dessert.
+Not only is this filling perfect for cannoli, but it also makes an excellent filling for a cake.
+Now it’s not going to be fancy, schmancy cake, but it’s going to be a wonderful dessert.
 And a dessert your guests will talk about for years to come.

 Sometimes the simplest desserts are the best.
 Just give me a double espresso and a slice of this cake, and I’m a happy boy.